dominictarr/stack-expression/explain.md

 so `Text(More("A"))` matches a string of one or more `"A"` but also returns the text.

-for this to work, when we call the pattern, we must pass a `group` array, as well as a `start` and `end`.
+for this to work, when we call the pattern, we must pass a `group` function, as well as a `start` and `end`.

 ``` js